 On February 17, 2022, the Company announced that the SCJN reached a decision on February 16, 2022, in respect of the Mineral Title Lawsuit involving the Company's mineral claims.
-Almaden has reviewed a draft of the February 16, 2022 SCJN decision.
-As it stands, the draft decision determines that the Mexican mineral title law is constitutional, but that before issuing Almaden's mineral titles, the Ministry of the Economy should have provided for a consultation procedure with relevant Indigenous communities.
-The draft orders the Ministry of the Economy to declare Almaden's mineral titles ineffective and to re-issue them following the Ministry's compliance with its obligation to carry out the necessary procedures to consult with Indigenous communities.
-The final decision of the SCJN may be modified and differ from the draft described above.
-The decision will take effect at the time of official notification of the decision to the Company which is expected in April 2022.
+The draft decision determined that the Mexican mineral title law is constitutional, but that before issuing Almaden's mineral titles, Economia should have provided for a consultation procedure with relevant Indigenous communities.
+The draft orders Economia to declare Almaden's mineral titles ineffective and to re-issue them following the Ministry's compliance with its obligation to carry out the necessary procedures to consult with Indigenous communities.